aydinmillioglu/P.I.-Works-Applications/README.md

 >  ###  User List
 >  --------------
 >  This list is on the left half of the screen.
 It is used for getting and viewing the list from database.
 That list includes in order of ID, User Name, Email and Status.
+Each list element have a sort button on the name of itself.
 >
 >>  #### ID Sorting Button
+>>  That button sort the data list.
+ID variable is an integer so